Organisation DetailsView Website

 Diversity at RPC:

 The Ethnicity Work Stream meets regularly to discuss what challenges people from minority backgrounds face in the workplace and what measures we can implement at RPC to address such challenges.
 We know there is a lot of work to do but we are committed to doing it.
 At RPC each of our inclusion and diversity Work Streams, while working all year round, have a six-month spotlight at the firm.
-The Ethnicity Work Stream is in its focus period now and has already kicked off with an incredibly impactful panel event.
-Senior partners and business services directors were all in the front rows to hear experiences from our clients on how their particular ethnic background has shaped their career and their perspective.
-It was incredibly thought-provoking and the Work Stream are now in the process of planning the next event for the focus.
+The Ethnicity Work Stream had its focus during 2020 where the Work Stream put on a number of panel events with both internal and external speakers focusing on topics such as race and diversity in the workplace.
+The Work Stream also created an open letter and resource pack to employees in response to BLM.

 The Ethnicity Work Stream are also involved in assessing the firm’s data.
-This was the first year we reported our ethnicity pay gap (although not required to do so) because we want to get out in front of it as early as possible.
-Members of the Work Stream will be helping the People team going forward, to analyse the data and map trends in relation to things like retention and progression of ethnic minorities at RPC.
+Last year was the first year we reported our ethnicity pay gap (although not required to do so) because we wanted to get out in front of it as early as possible.
+We have recently published our current figures.
+Members of the Work Stream support the People team, to analyse the data and map trends in relation to things like retention and progression of ethnic minorities at RPC.
 We think this will help us put in place specific, targeted measures, to ensure we continue to promote ethnicity balance across the firm.

 Our Social Mobility ‘Work Stream’ forms part of the firm’s eight inclusion and diversity internal networks.
 Its members are all self-appointed people from across the firm who are passionate about moving the dial in relation to social mobility.
 The Work Stream supports two mentoring schemes – one in Dagenham and one in Bristol – at schools where the students come from disadvantaged backgrounds.
 The mentoring programmes run for much of the school year and provide, not just networking opportunities for the students, but also training in relation to CV writing, interview skills and raising confidence.